Governance

 Responses

 We strive to remain abreast of the latest regulatory information by participating in industry associations in various countries, and we work to obtain and maintain regulatory approvals in a timely and accurate manner by utilizing the Sysmex Group’s global network.
 We are promoting the development of new diagnostic technologies that contribute to personalized healthcare, based on an accurate understanding of increasingly diverse and sophisticated needs amid changing environments in various countries and regions.
-In addition, we will continue to leverage our strengths in IVD instruments, reagents, IT, service, and support to address medical issues.
-These include improving the efficiency of medical workflows, enabling the early detection of diseases, and improving accessibility to healthcare in emerging markets.
+Leveraging our comprehensive strengths across IVD instruments, diagnostic reagents, IT, and service and support, we are committed to addressing healthcare challenges such as improving medical workflows, enabling earlier disease detection, and expanding access to healthcare in emerging markets.
+Going forward, we will continue to closely monitor regulatory reforms and local requirements in each country to ensure the stable delivery of our products to customers worldwide.

 Threats and opportunities